KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 The configuration code files you need to pay attention to mainly include `dev/main.k` and `dev/platform.k`.
 Specifically:

-- `dev/main.k` contains config codes for **Developer** to concentrate on for the wordpress application deployment in dev environment.
-In addition to the application container image, it also assigns an instance of type `storage.DataBase` to the `frontend.Server.database` attribute, and thus declaring an RDS with MySQL as the database engine.
+- `dev/main.k` contains config codes for **Developer** to concentrate on for the WordPress application deployment in the dev environment.
+In addition to the application container image, it also assigns an instance of a type `storage.DataBase` to the `frontend.Server.database` attribute, and thus declaring an RDS with MySQL as the database engine.
-- `dev/platform.k` contains config codes for **Platform** to concentrate on for the wordpress application deployment in dev environment.
-Here, the main purpose is to specify the domain name of the cloud database to be connected to for the wordpress application container and the RDS instance type.
+- `dev/platform.k` contains config codes for **Platform** to concentrate on for the WordPress application deployment in the dev environment.
+Here, the main purpose is to specify the domain name of the cloud database to be connected to for the WordPress application container and the RDS instance type.
 In addition, we can also declare the RDS charging type and other configurations in `dev/platform.k`.

-As shown above, benefited from the advanced features of KCL concerning variable, function and schema definition, we can abstract and encapsulate the RDS resources, which shields many properties that Developer does not need to be aware of (such as the network segment of VPC and vSwitch behind RDS).
-Developer only needs to fill in a few necessary fields in the frontend model instance to complete the declaration of RDS resources, so that the application configuration can be organized more flexibly and efficiently.
-Moreover, under the collaboration of writing config codes in the Konfig repository, Developer and Platform from different teams can perform their roles, only focusing on their own respective configuration items, thereby improving the collaboration efficiency of application development and operation.
+As shown above, benefiting from the advanced features of KCL concerning variable, function, and schema definition, we can abstract and encapsulate the RDS resources, which shields many properties that the Developer does not need to be aware of (such as the network segment of VPC and vSwitch behind RDS).
+The developer only needs to fill in a few necessary fields in the frontend model instance to complete the declaration of RDS resources, so that the application configuration can be organized more flexibly and efficiently.
+Moreover, under the collaboration of writing config codes in the Konfig repository, Developers and Platforms from different teams can perform their roles, only focusing on their own respective configuration items, thereby improving the collaboration efficiency of application development and operation.

 :::info
 More details about Konfig models can be found in [Konfig](https://github.com/KusionStack/konfig)